Dr Sharon McDonnell (Chief Investigator)1,2

-When a death by suicide occurs among military personnel (serving, or formerly serving), there are particular challenges faced by the relatives, friends and colleagues left behind.
+When someone dies by suicide during or after their military service, there are particular challenges faced by the relatives, friends and colleagues left behind.
 In addition to the risk of further suicide of individuals bereaved by suicide and the complicated grief that can be experienced, research outside the UK indicates that people may struggle with stigma, losing a way of life and with the demands of military death inquiries/media interest.
 The Armed Forces Covenant aims to remove disadvantage and ensure that the Armed Forces community, including their families receive the same support as the civilian community.
-However, there is little understanding of the needs of Armed Forces relatives, friends and colleagues bereaved by suicide in the UK, including military personnel civilian next of kin – for example parents of armed services personnel who may have died by suicide.
-This study seeks to learn from and build on what is already in place (in the UK and overseas) in a civilian and Armed Forces environment.
+However, there is little understanding of the needs of Armed Forces relatives, friends and colleagues bereaved by suicide in the UK, including civilian next-of-kin – for example parents of serving/ex-service personnel who may have died by suicide.
+This study aimed to learn from and build on what is already in place (in the UK and overseas) in a civilian and Armed Forces environment.

 Main anticipated outputs: